Assault Lawyer Bloomington, IL

 Illinois State law defines assault as using any sort of conduct or behavior that intentionally makes another reasonably fearful of being harmed or battered.
 By this definition, assault is not actually hurting someone but instead using intimidation, scare tactics, and coercion to negatively influence them.
 To this end, it is plain to see how a misunderstanding or exaggeration could lead someone to accuse you of committing an assault.

 Need defense against assault charges?
-Contact our Bloomington criminal defense attorneys today by calling our offices at (309) 565-8825.
+Contact our Bloomington, IL assault lawyers today by calling our offices at (309) 565-8825.

 If you are being charged with simple assault in Illinois, you are most likely going to be charged with a Class C misdemeanor.
 Do not make the mistake of assuming that the penalties will be lenient, or that Class C is a low-level misdemeanor.
 Any conviction could slam you with harsh penalties.

 You could be sentenced with any of the following after an assault conviction:

 - 5 days of community service (total hours)